-- Business Planning and Performance Management - Internal Control Environment - Budgeting, Accounting and Financial Control - Risk Management and Business Continuity
+- Business Planning and Performance Management

+- Internal Control Environment

+- Budgeting, Accounting and Financial Control

+- Risk Management and Business Continuity

+- Impact of coronavirus (COVID-19)

 This self-assessment indicated that the governance framework is being complied with in all material respects.

 A revised Scheme of Delegation and Financial Regulations were approved by Board in June 2018.